musios-app/musios-app.github.io/README.md

-These are focussed on home recording and music production.
+Hi, I'm <a href='https://andrewjhunt.github.io/'>Andrew Hunt</a>.
+These are some of my <a href='https://github.com/andrewjhunt'>github</a> projects focussed on home recording and music production.
 That's my hobby.
 By day, I work in software.

 **[logic-pro-scripter](https://andrewjhunt.github.io/logic-pro-scripter/)**